InyerM/tasks-api/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"role" : "admin" // your role (admin || user)<br>
 }<br>

+Then use the frontend part to login by first time and start to use

-There is no validations, so take care with the information that you upload
+Note: There is no validations, so take care with the information that you upload

 Here is the link of the frontend part: https://github.com/InyerM/task-app